 You can't just use this special field modification all the time if you are exporting tables that may be used in applications other than Excel.
 In many applications the extra equals sign and double quotes will simply be interpretted as corrupted data.

 Even in Excel, there will be times when you will want to treat numbers as numbers.
 The modification discussed here will force Excel to treat numbers as formulas that return strings (not numbers).

 If you are exporting tables for general use that you know will often be viewed in Excel, you should probably provide a checkbox that the user making the export can check if he or she wishes to make "Excel-only CSV files with preserved leading characters."

 If you are one of the many Apple owners that use this popular spreadsheet program, you'll need to ignore Postel's Law and use the first form of the workaround shown above (thanks Chris).
 This demonstrates that few rules-of-thumb come completely without exceptions.

 This article is © Copyright, Creativyst, Inc. 2002 - 2010 ALL RIGHTS RESERVED.

 However, you may not copy, modify, or distribute this work or any part of it without first obtaining express written permission from Creativyst, Inc. Production and distribution of derivative products, such as displaying this content along with directly related content in a common browser view are expressly forbidden!

-Those wishing to obtain permission to distribute copies of this article or derivatives in any form should contact Creativyst.
+Those wishing to obtain permission to distribute this article or derivatives in any form should contact Creativyst.

 Permissions printed over any code, DTD, or schema files are supported as our permission statement for those constructs.